 First name change is possible at Leuphana

-Since June 2022, an early first name change is possible at Leuphana.
-This means that the supplementary identity card of the German Society for Transidentity and Intersexuality (dgti e.V.) will be recognised.
-The aim is to improve the study and work situation of trans*, inter* and non-binary students and employees at Leuphana through the change of first name.
+Since June 2022, it has been possible to change your first name early at Leuphana.
+This recognises the supplementary certificate issued by the German Society for Transidentity and Intersexuality (dgti e.V.).
+The aim is to improve the study and work situation of trans*, inter* and non-binary students and employees at Leuphana by changing their first name.

 Gender and Diversity Research Network